Columbia University cancels main commencement ceremony after Gaza protests

 “We are going to stay here,” Mariam added.
 “It doesn’t matter what the police do, what the university administration does.
 We are going to keep fighting until our demands are met.”

-Monday’s announcement at Columbia also came as the Israeli military ordered Palestinians in eastern Rafah in the southern Gaza Strip, to leave the area before an expected ground assault.
+Monday’s announcement at Columbia also came as the Israeli military ordered Palestinians in eastern Rafah, part of the southern Gaza Strip, to leave the area before an expected ground assault.

-Jan Egeland, secretary general of the Norwegian Refugee Council, said in a statement that a Rafah offensive “could lead to the deadliest phase of this conflict, inflicting horrific suffering on approximately 1.4 million displaced civilians in the area”.
+Jan Egeland, secretary general of the Norwegian Refugee Council (NRC), said in a statement that a Rafah offensive “could lead to the deadliest phase of this conflict, inflicting horrific suffering on approximately 1.4 million displaced civilians in the area”.

 Nearly 35,000 Palestinians have been killed in Israeli attacks in Gaza since the war began in early October.
 Residents of the besieged coastal territory face a dire humanitarian crisis and a lack of food, water and medical supplies.